The Origin and Development of Dougong and Zaojing in Early China

 About This Book

-There is ceaseless research on dougong and zaojing by modern architectural scholars.
+There is ceaseless research on Dougong and Zaojing by modern architectural scholars.
 This is also facilitated by the heated architectural heritage conservation movement in contemporary China.
-As unique features that define the characteristics of Chinese traditional architecture, dougong and zaojing not only widely appear in numerous counterfeit historic structures, but are also creatively revived in many cultural and commercial buildings.
+As unique features that define the characteristics of traditional Chinese architecture, Dougong, and Zaojing not only widely appear in numerous counterfeit historic structures, but are also creatively revived in many cultural and commercial buildings.

 Reviews